-We face a variety of risks related to our proposed battery-graphite manufacturing business.
+We face a variety of risks related to our planned battery-graphite manufacturing business.

 We plan to develop a battery-graphite manufacturing business that produces low-cost, high-quality, and high-margin graphite products for battery manufacturers.
-The proposed battery-graphite manufacturing business is significantly different from our historic mining operations and carries a number of risks, including, without limitation:
+The planned battery-graphite manufacturing business is significantly different from our historic mining operations and carries a number of risks, including, without limitation:

-- our partnership with Dorfner Anzaplan and utilization of other engineering consultants for the associated pilot scale program may fail to meet current expectations, and, as a result, we may never realize commercial scale production of graphite products; - the definitive Feasibility Study, once completed, may conclude that our battery-graphite business plan is not economically feasible; - unanticipated liabilities or contingencies, including those related to intellectual property; - the need for additional capital and other resources to expand into the battery-graphite manufacturing business; - competition from better-funded public and private companies, including from producers of synthetic graphite, and competition from foreign companies that are not subject to the same environmental and other regulations as the Company; - difficulty in hiring personnel or acquiring the intellectual property rights and know-how needed for the proposed battery-graphite manufacturing business; and - the potential for interruptions in our sources of graphite prior to operation of the Coosa graphite mine due to environmental and transportation risks.
+- unanticipated liabilities or contingencies, including those related to intellectual property; - the need for additional capital and other resources to expand into the battery-graphite manufacturing business; - competition from better-funded public and private companies, including from producers of synthetic graphite, and competition from foreign companies that are not subject to the same environmental and other regulations as the Company; - difficulty in hiring personnel or acquiring the intellectual property rights and know-how needed for the proposed battery-graphite manufacturing business; and - the potential for interruptions in our sources of graphite prior to operation of the Coosa Graphite Deposit due to environmental risks, geopolitical unrest, supply chain disruptions and transportation risks, and regulatory changes.

-Entry into a new line of business may also subject us to new laws and regulations with which we are not familiar, and may lead to increased litigation and regulatory risk.
+Entry into a new line of business may also subject us to new laws and regulations with which we are not familiar and may lead to increased litigation and regulatory risk.
 Further, our battery-graphite manufacturing business model and strategy are still evolving and are continually being reviewed and revised, and we may not be able to successfully implement our business model and strategy.
 We may not be able to produce graphite with the characteristics needed for battery production, and we may not be able to attract a sufficiently large number of customers.
-Neither the Company nor any member of its management team has directly engaged in producing graphite or similar materials before, and our lack of experience may result in delays or further complications to the new business.
+Although we have gained experience over the past several years, neither the Company nor any member of its management team has directly engaged in producing graphite before, and our lack of this specific experience may result in delays or further complications to the new business.
 If we are unable to successfully implement our new battery-graphite manufacturing business, our revenue and profitability may not grow as we expect, our competitiveness may be materially and adversely affected, and our reputation and business may be harmed.

-In developing our proposed battery-graphite manufacturing business, we have and will continue to invest significant time and resources.
+In developing our planned battery-graphite manufacturing business, we have and will continue to invest significant time and resources.
 Initial timetables for the development of our battery-graphite manufacturing business may not be achieved.
 Failure to successfully manage these risks in the development and implementation of our new battery-graphite manufacturing business could have a material adverse effect on our business, results of operations and financial condition.

-The construction and operation of pilot program facilities and commercial production facilities in Alabama or other manufacturing facilities are subject to regulatory approvals and may be subject to delays, cost overruns or may not produce expected benefits.
+The construction and operation of the Kellyton Graphite Plant is subject to delays, cost overruns, or may not produce expected benefits.